What is Webflow AEO? How to get cited by AI search engines

 2. SEO helps people find your page.
 AEO helps AI tools understand what the page is actually saying.

-Traditional SEO was mainly about rankings.
-AEO (Answer Engine Optimization) focuses on how clearly your content is organized, how easy it is to extract key information, and how trustworthy your site looks to systems that generate answers instead of just listing links.
+Traditional SEO was mostly about rankings.
+AEO focuses on something different: how clearly your content is organised, how easy it is to pull a direct answer from, and how trustworthy your site looks to systems that generate answers rather than list links.

 In practice, that means your Webflow site needs more than polished design.
-It needs clean structure, strong information hierarchy, clear language, and content that is easy to interpret.
-This guide breaks down what that looks like and how to make your site more visible in AI-driven search.
+It needs clean structure, a strong information hierarchy, direct language, and content that AI systems can interpret and quote with confidence.

 What is AEO in Webflow?